Healthy Homes Assessment Kilbirnie

 Kilbirnie Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Kilbirnie and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory in all Kilbirnie and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the conformance to each Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records that prove compliance with each Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

-• Private landlords and property managers must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords should make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes